cbrown5/cbrown5.github.io/_posts/2018-02-16-the-90hr-work-week.md

 ---
-title: The falsehood of the 90 hour work week
+title: The falacy of the 90 hour work week
 layout: default
 category: Research
 published: TRUE
 ---

-# The falsehood of the 90 hour work week
+# The falacy of the 90 hour work week

 You might often hear senior academics say you need to work extreme hours to 'make it' in academia.
 Such comments often elicit considerable debate.